 (iii) is approved for disclosure by the Party which has provided it without restriction in a document signed by a duly authorised officer of such Party; or

-(iv) to the extent that the receiving Party is compelled to disclose it by a court or competent regulatory body (in which case the receiving Party shall give the Party which has disclosed the information prompt notice of the relevant order).
+(iv) is required to be disclosed to a court or competent regulatory body, only to the extent that the receiving Party is compelled to disclose it by a court or competent regulatory body (in which case the receiving Party shall give the Party which has disclosed the information prompt notice of the relevant order).

 “Force Majeure” any cause preventing a Party from performing any or all of its obligations under this Agreement and the Order which arises from or is attributable to acts, events, omissions or accidents beyond the reasonable control of the affected Party including, without limitation, strikes, lockouts or other industrial disputes, protest, act of God, war, or national emergency, an act of terrorism, riot, civil commotion, accident, fire, explosion, flood, storm, epidemic or any of the above events affecting suppliers or subcontractors.